MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-In this article, you learn how to use the Sales Order Agent to process sales orders from customer requests.
+This article explains how to use the Sales Order Agent to process sales orders from customer requests.
 The Sales Order Agent is a Copilot feature that automates sales orders based on customer inquiries about products/items received via email.

 The agent monitors a designated mailbox for incoming customer emails about item inquiries.
 When it identifies a potential request, it starts converting the request into an order.
 For example, it verifies the customer, checks item availability, creates a sales quote, and prepares an email response to the customer that includes the quote as a PDF attachment.